dominikkau/CIS5650-Final-Project-GPU-VPM/README.md

 </center>

 ## Performance Analysis
-Validation was performed via a comparison of the runtime of the vortex ring simulation using our GPU-based implementation versus the original CPU-based FLOWVPM implementation.

 Our GPU based implementation was run on a laptop with the following specs:
 * **MACHINE 1:** ASUS ROG Zephyrus M16
     * **OS:** Windows 11
     * **Processor:** 12th Gen Intel(R) Core(TM) i9-12900H, 2500 Mhz, 14 Core(s), 20 Logical Processor(s)
     * **GPU:** NVIDIA GeForce RTX 3070 Ti

-The original, CPU-based FLOWVPM implementation was run on a desktop PC with the following specs:
-* **MACHINE 2:** CETS lab computer
-    * **OS:** Windows 10
-    * **Processor:** Intel(R) Xeon(R) CPU E5-1630 v4 @ 3.70GHz, 32GB
-    * **GPU:** NVIDIA GeForce RTX 3070 Ti

-Multiple machines were needed in order to ensure that data could be collected from the simulations in a timely fashion.

 ## GPU-VPM Vortex Ring Simulation Performance
 The following graph shows the performance of the vortex ring simulation using our GPU-based implementation.
 The simulation was run with the following constant parameters: